Brontornis: Diet

+Speculative life restoration of Brontornis as an anserimorph (left), and as a Phorusrhacid (right).

 There is uncertainty about the species' diet, due to the lack of well preserved skull material and overlap between specimens.
 Due to the original placement within the "terror birds" grouping, some researchers believe that Brontornis could have been a carrion eater.
 Correspondingly, art and skull reconstructions depicted Brontornis with a sharp and hooked top beak, though paleontologists are unsure because the tip of the preserved mandibles is missing.

 Contrarily, some paleontologists have proposed an herbivorous diet for Brontornis.
 Studies on the lower jaw indicate that it was most likely not suitable for tearing animal food.
 The width and strong lower jaw is similar to that of Gastornis and Aepyornis, two herbivorous large birds.
 Likewise, the ungues of Brontornis do not show stronger bends compared to Phorusrhacids and thus do not allow raptor-like claws for tearing meat, which suggests a more plant-based diet.
 Considering its enormous body size, it is assumed that Brontornis inhabited more open landscapes, as they have also been proven for the Santa Cruz formation.
 The short and wide Tarsometatarsus compared to the Tibiotarsus suggests a slow locomotion adapted to the enormous body mass.